 three every morning to go on your muesli or oats.
 It takes me less than a minute and you too can learn the knack.
 Easy...

 Foods that lower cholesterol are so easy to incorporate in your diet; pecans nutrition is just one of them.
+A handful of unsalted nuts and seeds every day researchers have found would reduce the mortality of heart stroke diabetes by almost 10%; that's massive.

 Yes, nuts have a lot of fat, but listen to this; it's now been proven in research from Loma Lima University and published in the Journal of Nutrition, that pecan nuts eaten five times a week have these vital properties: